 Greenery, plants and leaves can get in the way of your condensing unit.
 This can limit its airflow, lower its energy efficiency and affect your comfort.
 Here’s a method you can follow to get your equipment running properly again.

 - Switch off power fully at the breaker or external device.

 - Remove plant waste around the equipment.
 Once you’ve removed bigger clutter within a two-foot range, you can use a soft brush or vacuum to gingerly remove dirt from the condenser fins.
-Misshapen fins can also hurt efficiency, so you can attempt to correct them with a blunt knife.
+Misshapen fins can also hurt efficiency.

 - Use a hose nozzle to carefully take off dirt on the fins from inside the unit.
 Don’t get moisture on the fan motor.

 When air conditioning equipment doesn’t have adequate refrigerant, they’ll struggle to remove heat and humidity from your space.